top of page

 …Cecil had to continuously encourage himself as he was haunted by self-doubt in his own abilities.
 “It is a continuous challenge.
 So many people believe in you but then you struggle to believe in yourself, this was particularly difficult coming back from my knee injury.”

 Thanks for fighting the ‘good fight’, Cecil, and for inspiring our youth to dream big, and make good life decisions.
-You and the rest of the Blitzboks make up proud, whether you are winning or not.
+You and the rest of the Blitzboks make us proud, whether you are winning or not.

-28 views0 comments
+36 views0 comments

 Recent Posts